Pine Near RV Park

 Born June 3, 1903 to Jewel and Nora Ellen Clark Northcott

-Lena like all the Northcott kids went to the Winthrop schools.
-At age 16+ in 1919 she married Albert Cassal.
+Lena, like all the Northcott kids, went to the Winthrop schools.
+In 1919, at age sixteen, she married Albert Cassal.
 They were madly in love.
 To this marriage were born two children, Edna Cassal and Helen Cassal.
 They had a milk business in the heart of the depression.
 They sold milk at 10 cents a quart where customers would ask “where is the cream?”
 If the cream was not half way down the bottle they got complaints.
 In 1931 Lena and Albert separated.
 Lena went to Coulee Dam and became a cook.
 She later started her own hamburger stand selling hambugers.
 When F.D.R. dedicated the Grand Coulee Dam she sold $20 worth of hamburgers at 5 cents each.
 In 1935 she married Joe Penrod.
 This was a very happy marriage.
 Joe Penrod died March 31, 1972 at age 79.
 They had a beautiful home overlooking Grand Coulee.
 In later years she was known as Mary rather than Lena.

 ToM Graves